-Charter, Buy or Lease a Challenger 600
+Charter or Hire a Challenger 600

 One of the first aircraft to be designed with a supercritical wing, designed to reduce shock waves near the speed of sound and allowing for a smoother and quieter ride, the Bombardier Challenger 600 also features a surprisingly wide cabin, with enough room to take a short walk from one side to the other or even turn a cartwheel.

 |Wing Span||64.30 ft||19.60 m|

 |Width||8.17 ft||2.49 m|